|

 Verify that the restraint mechanism is in place

-attachment in the proper position on the tines during use.
+on the ends, which hold the attachment in the proper position on the forklift

 ·